nowshadktasin/J.A.R.V.I.S/README.md

 1. **Import Workflows**
    - Download all JSON files in the `n8n/` directory.
-   - Open n8n → click "Import from file" → import each JSON workflow.
+   -  n8n → click "Import from file" → import each JSON workflow.

 2. **Connect Agents**
    - The main workflow (`J.A.R.V.I.S Main Agent`) routes requests to child workflows: